Andonome/judgement/plants.md

 ## Bloodwood
 Just the scent of sap extracted from the Bloodwood tree makes your blood rush.
 Refined, this sap is considered a potent aphrodisiac, and many a noble past their prime is willing to pay well for it.
-Unfortunately, the sap is secreted only during the harshest winters, and tends to attract and irritate local wildlife, making procuring it a risky endeavor.
+Unfortunately, the sap is secreted only during the harshest winters, and tends to attract and irritate local wildlife, making procuring it a risky endeavour.

 ## Whistling Cane
 These swamp plants play an eerie tune on windy days.
-Inexperienced travelers might stray from their path, into the dangerous bog, looking for the source of the sound.
+Inexperienced travellers might stray from their path, into the dangerous bog, looking for the source of the sound.
 They can be crafted into musical instruments, but they're never popular, since their sound is always sorrowful.